-Te Kowhai township 1 km to the north has no reticulated community water supply.
-The nearest council water is a 100mm Hamilton City main located at the intersection of Exelby Road and Te Kowhai Road 2km to the east.
+Te Kowhai township, which is located 1 km to the north of the proposed airpark development has no reticulated community water supply.
+The nearest council water is a 100mm Hamilton City main located at the intersection of Exelby Road and Te Kowhai Road, 2km to the east of the proposed airpark.
 Given the offset distance and diameter of this main it is unlikely that this infrastructure will have the pressures and flows required for the proposed development.